FollyMaddy/Philips-P2000-Emulation/README.md

 This way you can automate typing a basic file that exists as a text file on the host computer.

-In some basic you find some special characters I tried to add these as much as posible.
+In some basic you find some special characters I tried to add these as much as possible.

 All keys can be read inside the script